Best OBS Studio Settings for Live Streaming [2024 Update]

 4. Why is my OBS stream quality so bad?

 Poor OBS stream quality can be due to several factors, including low bitrate, incorrect video codec settings, insufficient computing resources, or an unstable internet connection.
-To improve quality, check your encoder settings, upgrade your hardware if necessary, and ensure a reliable and fast internet connection.
+To improve quality, check your OBS encoder settings, upgrade your hardware if necessary, and ensure a reliable and fast internet connection.

 5. What are good audio settings for OBS?